huyl/statsd-librato-backend/README.md

 The Librato backend also supports the following optional configuration options under the top-level `librato` hash:

 * `source`: An optional source name to use for all measurements.
+If a metric name contains source value(s) (metric name formatted as: 'metric_name/source1/source2'), the metric specific name will take precedence over this value.

 * `snapTime`: Measurement timestamps are snapped to this interval (specified in seconds).
 This makes it easier to align